Epic EHR

 Description

-Epic EHR prides themselves in the fact that all of their software is built in-house as opposed to tech acquisitions of software companies.
+Epic EHR prides themselves that all of their software is built in-house as opposed to tech acquisitions of software companies.

 Publisher Name